ouahbi13/ouahbi13/README.md

 </p> -->

 ## :sassy_man:  About me
-- :school: I am a `second year` `Data Science Student` at the National Institute of Posts and Telecommunications (INPT), Morocco.
+- :school: A Master's Degree in Applied Mathematics for Machine Learning from Ecole des Mines de Saint-Etienne, and an Engineering Degree in Data Science from National Institute of Posts and Telecommunications (INPT), Rabat, Morocco.
-- :technologist: I'm passionate about Machine Learning and Deep Learning.
+- :technologist: I'm passionate about Data Science & Machine Learning.
 - :computer: I'm currently into Competitive Programming.
-- :student: I’m currently learning: `Data Science` and `Next.js`.
-- :thinking: I’m open for: `An Internship` or a `Freelance Project`.
+- :thinking: I’m open for: `Freelance Work`.
 - :nerd_face: Learning new things everyday.

 <br>